AppWebSE/AppWeb.PageStatusMonitor/README.md

 # Page-Status-Monitor
-C# library for monitoring the status of your home page.
+C# application for monitoring the status of your home page.
 Sends warnings and status updates through email/sms/telegram or your prefferred way when something is wrong.